Vang Vieng landscape in Laos

 Gary’s Irish Bar: Every town has an Irish pub, and Vang Vieng in Laos is no exception!
 Decent food (try the fish and chips) and good service with a quiet 2nd floor terrace.
 They also have a ping pong table if that’s your thing.

 There are plenty of accommodation options in Vang Vieng, from hostels to boutique hotels.
-If you want a perfect view of the Nam Song River and karst mountains then I recommend staying at Inthira Vang Vieng, the Silver Naga Hotel or the Elephant Crossing Hotel.
+If you want a perfect view of the Nam Song River and karst mountains then I recommend staying at Riverside Boutique Resort, Inthira Vang Vieng, the Silver Naga Hotel or the Elephant Crossing Hotel.
 All three hotels are located in the heart of Vang Vieng town.

 Told you there were great things to do in Vang Vieng besides the Blue Lagoon!
 Have you visited Vang Vieng in Laos?
 Tell me all about your stay in the comments section below!